dario-sec/cyber-portfolio/README.md

 ## 🚀 Roadmap & Goals

-Here is what I am currently working on and planning to learn next [web:33]:
+Here is what I am currently working on and planning to learn next:

-- [x] Set up GitHub Portfolio 📝
+- [x] Set up GitHub portfolio 📝
 - [ ] Complete Dante Pro Labs (Hack The Box) 🚩
 - [ ] Develop a custom C2 framework in Python 🐍
 - [ ] Deep dive into Reverse Engineering with Ghidra 🧩
 - [ ] Earn OSCP Certification 🎓

 ---

 ## 📖 How to Use

 Feel free to explore the repositories and examples.
 Each project includes a detailed `README` explaining the purpose, technologies used, and usage instructions.

 To clone this repository: